X

 Navigational ease also accounts for the traffic your website receives and the following that sticks to it.
 Your visitors should be able to get the information they need in as little as three clicks.
 Users do not follow a specific route even while looking for what they need, which is why there should be nothing to hinder them from getting around.

 Navigation is a major part of your site’s functionality.
-When it’s easier for users to find an online form, register for an account, or a newsletter, there’s a higher chance they’ll come back and buy a product off your shop.
+When it’s easier for users to find an online form, register for an account, or a newsletter, there’s a higher chance they’ll come back and buy a product from your shop.

 When creating a menu of the site pages, use simple terminology and icons that are easy to understand.
 Limit the number of website menus to seven, and outline the order of the website navigation.
 It’s also important to test the navigation on mobile devices so that you can view it from another user’s perspective.